vblanco20-1/vblanco20-1.github.io/_posts/2018-03-25-post-ue4-ecs-battle.md

 Last, this is a pure C++ system, so it does not support replication.
 Luckily, this is also extremelly easy to write networked code for if needed.

 Still, my new project is another VR game, where i need the absolute highest performance, and i think i can do the engine tweaks for "mass updating" myself, decreasing the cost of Hybrid actors by a lot, so im going to use this systems for the new game.

-Im going to release this demo once i improve its messy code into github.
-If you have any questions, feel free to ask.